NCERT Solution for Class 6 Chapter 5 - Measurement of Length and Motion

 Have you ever wondered how we get the dimensions of a pencil or how we identify the speed of a vehicle?
 Class 6 Science Chapter 5-Motion and Measurement of Distances answers all these questions in a very simple and attractive manner.
-The chapter teaches the students to comprehend the idea of length measurement through measuring instruments that are commonly used in everyday life like the measurement scale or the measuring tape and also presents standard units like different types of meters, centimeters, and kilometers.
+The chapter teaches the students to comprehend the idea of length measurement through measuring instruments that are commonly used in everyday life, like the measurement scale or the measuring tape and also presents standard units like different types of meters, centimetres, and kilometres.
 It is also used to interpret the right method and unit to use according to the item being measured.

 This Story also Contains